Enalean/tuleap-documentation-en/languages/en/user-guide/project-admin.rst

 * The timescale: Week, Month, Quarter
 * To display :ref:`links<types-artifact-links>` between artifacts: no links (aka "None") or a given type of links.
+* To display children if any (as soon as they can be displayed in the widget, see aforementionned conditions)

 Project Details
 ---------------